jackm-g/nettraffic-ml-notes/README.md

 ## Normalization (Numeric Columns)
 Neural Networks are sensitive to data with features that have large differences in their numeric range.
 For example, features in the UNSW-NB15 dataset such as `dur` have values in the hundedths and `dbytes` with values in the thousands.

 Normalization is performed in order to ensure that all values in every numeric column are between 0 and 1.
 This is important in ensuring that no features are overshadowed by others during the NN learning process.
+To quote wikipedia (https://en.wikipedia.org/wiki/Feature_scaling):

+>Since the range of values of raw data varies widely, in some machine learning algorithms, objective functions will not work properly without normalization.
+For example, many classifiers calculate the distance between two points by the Euclidean distance.
+If one of the features has a broad range of values, the distance will be governed by this particular feature.
+Therefore, the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.

 ![alt text](numeric_scaling.png)

 # Data Analysis
 ## Observing UNSW-NB15 Data with UMAP

+Since our data has high dimentionality, it is difficult to represent it visually.
+UMAP (Uniform Manifold Approximation and Projection for Dimension Reduction) is a useful library that will help us generate visual representations of the dataset.

+According to the UMAP documentation:
+>Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
+The algorithm is founded on three assumptions about the data
+>
+ >1.
+The data is uniformly distributed on Riemannian manifold;
+ >2.
+The Riemannian metric is locally constant (or can be approximated as such);
+ >3.
+The manifold is locally connected.

 Using UMAP perform dimension reduction and view the spacial relationships of clusters in the data: